 Without the correct dates of a debt, LVNV may be pursuing you for something older than 7 years.
 They may also not have current payment information if the previous owner tried to collect and the consumer decided to pay.

-LVNV will typically file a lawsuit, which is well within their rights if they own the debt and you owe the debt.
-They do this in hopes that you do not reply to the court summons or that the service is made to the incorrect address.
+LVNV will typically file a lawsuit.
+That is well within their rights if they own the debt and you owe the debt.
+They do this in hopes that you do not reply to the court summons or that they send the server to the incorrect address.

-If you have moved or your information has changed, then more than likely, you will not become aware that this is happening until there is a judgment to garnish your wages.
+You may have moved or your information has changed.
+In that case, more than likely, you will not become aware that this is happening until there is a judgment to garnish your wages.

-As unscrupulous as their practices are, it goes without saying that the company has many complaints against them.
+Those practices are unscrupulous.
+Therefore, it goes without saying that the company has many complaints against them.

 What are others saying about LVNV Funding?

-After reading many complaints, it seems that the most common occurrence from LVNV Funding is their tactic to sue someone, even for old debt.
+We read through many complaints.
+It seems that the most common occurrence from LVNV Funding is their tactic to sue someone, even for old debt.
 Because they buy debt portfolios, they are looking for maximum results with likely minimum effort.

 If you are not at the address of service to receive notice of a court date, LVNV may win their case against you.
 The occurrence of “not doing proper due diligence” can stand up in court.
 It is up to you to fight it.

 Another complaint about LVNV is that they pursue very old debts and judgments are made on debts outside the statute of limitations.
-This means that LVNV cannot legally sue you for the debt, but they may attempt to, based on the information on their spreadsheet.
+This means that LVNV cannot legally sue you for the debt.
+However, they may attempt to, based on the information on their spreadsheet.